KonishchevDmitry/investments/README.md

 ```

-## Recommendations

-Download broker statements periodically and run the tool against them to be sure that it's still able to parse them and
-won't fail when you'll need it.

-Generate tax statement in the beginning of March.
-Interactive Brokers sometimes adds corrections to their mid-February
-statements and if you generate tax statement earlier, it may contain inaccurate data.

 ## Unsupported features

-The program supports only those cases which I saw in my broker statements (or statements sent to me by my friends), which I assured to be handled properly and wrote regression tests for.
+The program supports only those cases which I saw in my broker statements (or statements sent to me by my friends),
+which I assured to be handled properly and wrote regression tests for.
 For example, the following aren't supported yet:
 * Bonds
 * Futures
 * Stock split